pnucolab/solomicrobe-rtd/docs/source/userguide/03-best-practice.rst

 --------------------

 - **FASTA Format:**
-  Always use a valid FASTA format for gene and probe sequences.
+  Always use a valid FASTA format for gene/transcript and probe sequences.
 Each entry must start with a header line (`>`) followed by the sequence.

 - **Sequence Quality:**
   Remove non-standard characters.
 Use high-quality, full-length coding sequences.